Ernest Côté: Youth

 Côté was educated at Edmonton's Jesuit College and one friend recalled: "His French was impeccable — just as one would expect of someone who studied with the Jesuits".
-Côté was born and grew up in Alberta, but his Jesuit collège classique education was very typical of the education of the Quebecois grande bourgeoisie at the time.
-The collège classique education put a strong emphasis on French, Latin, Greek, the classics, rhetoric, the letters, philosophy, math, European history and Catholic theology.
+Côté was born and grew up in Alberta, but his Jesuit education was very typical of the education of the Québécois at the time.
+The education put a strong emphasis on French, Latin, Greek, the classics, rhetoric, the letters, philosophy, math, European history and Catholic theology.
 Côté was raised in a French-speaking household and educated in French, but as he grew up in a mostly English-speaking city, he was fluently bilingual.
 In September 1924, his father died, forcing several of his older brothers to drop out of school to take jobs in order to support their younger siblings.